R-miss-tastic/website/content/bibliography.md

 linktitle: Bibliography
 ---

-On this platform we attempt to give you an overview of main references on missing values.
-We do not claim to gather all available references on the subject but rather to offer a peak into different fields of active research on handling missing values, allowing for an introdcutory reading as well as a starting point for further bibliographical research.
+<p align="justify">On this platform we attempt to give you an overview of main references on missing values.
+We do not claim to gather all available references on the subject but rather to offer a peak into different fields of active research on handling missing values, allowing for an introdcutory reading as well as a starting point for further bibliographical research.</p>

-You can either explore the bibliography throughout different [topics](/bibliography/biblio_topics/) or consult the [complete list of selected references](/bibliography/biblio_complete/).
+<p align="justify">You can either explore the bibliography throughout different <a href="/bibliography/biblio_topics/">topics</a> or consult the <a href="/bibliography/biblio_complete/">complete list of selected references</a>.</p>